Italian Physical Society

 There are two types of membership in SIF: regular members ("can be effective partners individuals and charities") and honorary members ("may be honorary members persons who have attained an eminent position in the physical science").

-Franco Bassani (Scuola Normale di Pisa) was President of the SIF until 2007.
-The current president is Luisa Cifarelli (University of Bologna), formerly Vice President.
+Franco Bassani of the Scuola Normale di Pisa was president of the SIF until 2007.
+The current president is Luisa Cifarelli of the University of Bologna, formerly Vice President.